rpartha/Computer-Architecture-Lab-S17/Lab4/lab4_report_03.md

 xor $s0, $t1, $t2  |  1 | 0  |  x | 1  |  0 | 0  |  0 | 10
 j Print  |  x | x  |  x | 0  | 0  | 0  |  0 |  00
 ## Assignment 2
+Description: Each instruction goes through a series of operations prior to execution.
+If that particular instruction was dependent upon some instruction before it, then a delay was caused.
+The delay will then be minimized.

 This assignment refers to the following instructions:
 ```MIPS
 A: lw $t0,0($t3)